Upper School Curriculum Guide

 ANCIENT GREEK

 (Note: This course may not be taken to fulfill the language requirement.)
 The Ancient Greek program at RCDS introduces students to Attic (Athenian) Greek.
-Greek 1 focuses on the acquisition of a non-Roman alphabet, the system of accentuation, grammar, and vocabulary, as well as reading and writing passages of Attic Greek.
+Greek 1 focuses on the acquisition of a non-Roman alphabet, the system of accentuation, grammar, and vocabulary, and reading and writing passages of Attic Greek.
 In Greek 2 and 3, students read the poetry of Homer and the prose of Lysias and Plato, while continuing their acquisition of additional vocabulary and increasingly advanced grammar.
-Approximately once a cycle, upper level Greek students teach the Greek 1 course.
-For Greek 1, there are five meetings per cycle; in the upper levels, classes typically meet three to four times per cycle, with testing done on non-meeting days.
-Please see the Department Chair for more details.
+Approximately once a cycle, upper-level Greek students teach the Greek 1 course.
+Please see the Department Chair and Mr. Murray for more details.
 (Grades 10,11,12)